tillitis/tillitis-key1/README.md

 The Tkey can be purchased at [shop.tillitis.se](https://shop.tillitis.se).

-All documentation concerning the TKey has been migrated to [TKey Developer Handbook](https://dev.tillitis.se).
+TKey software developer documentation is available in the [TKey Developer Handbook](https://dev.tillitis.se).

+Specific documentation regarding implementation is kept close to the code/design in README files, typically in the same directory.

 ## Tkey Device Apps
 Offically supported apps can be found at